-Urban Adamah Fellows spend one day per week interning at local schools with garden education programs, and community based social justice organizations addressing issues of poverty, food security, and environmental stewardship.
+Urban Adamah Fellows spend one day per week interning at local schools with garden education programs or community based social justice organizations addressing issues of poverty, food security, and environmental stewardship.
 All internships are within biking distance from the fellows’ residence.
-Our 2013 fellowship partners are listed below.
+Our current partners are listed below.

 City Slicker Farms empowers West Oakland community members to meet the immediate and basic need for food security for healthy, organic food for themselves and their families by creating high-yield urban farms and backyard gardens.
 These spaces provide healthy, affordable food and improve the environment.
 City Slicker Farms serves all West Oakland residents, prioritizing people who have least access.
 Its farms and gardens demonstrate the viability of a local food-production system, serve as community spaces, empower children and adults who want to learn about the connections between ecology, farming and the urban environment, and give West Oakland residents tools for self-reliance.
 Urban Adamah Fellows work in City Slicker Farms gardens and support the organization in multiple ways.

 Urban Adamah plays a crucial role in the ecology of the food justice movement of the East Bay.
 Not only is their farm site in West Berkeley is a hub of food production and community engagement but are the internship hours their fellows provide to our organization and other’s like ours, are invaluable.
 Each week, three Urban Adamah Fellows fellows travel by bicycle to West Oakland, where they work alongside City Slicker Farms staff and community members to transform this community.
 We plant seeds at community market farms, construct planter boxes from recycled lumber for backyard gardens, help with organic pest control, turn compost, care for chickens, and so much more.
 Our work is profoundly strengthened by the support of Urban Adamah.

 Julie Pavuk | Operations Manager | City Slicker Farms |Oakland, CA